S-Fennell/SBA320/README.md

+I wanted make a site whre people who are interested in anime characters to look up there personal information so they can simply know everything they want to know about the characters.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.